rerun-io/rerun/README.md

 ## Business model
-Rerun uses an open core model.
-Everything in this repository will stay open source and free (as in beer), forever.
+Rerun uses an open-core model.
+Everything in this repository will stay open source and free (both as in beer and as in freedom).
 In the future, Rerun will offer a commercial product that builds on top of the core free project.

 The Rerun open source project targets the needs of individual developers.
 The commercial product targets the needs specific to teams that build and run computer vision and robotics products.

 # Development